cabforum/servercert/docs/BR.md

 RSA: The CA SHALL confirm that the value of the public exponent is an odd number equal to 3 or more.
 Additionally, the public exponent SHOULD be in the range between 2^16 + 1 and 2^256 - 1.
 The modulus SHOULD also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
 [Source: Section 5.3.3, NIST SP 800-89]

 ECDSA: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
 [Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 800-56A: Revision 2]

+ML-DSA: The CA SHALL confirm that the public key is a valid encoding for the specified parameter set per FIPS 204.

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)